-If an application for an independent panel review has been made within 15 school days, the Executive Headteacher will wait until the review has been determined, or abandoned, and until the governing board has completed any reconsideration that the panel recommended or directed it to carry out, before removing the pupil from the school register.
+If an application for an independent panel review has been made within 15 school days, the Head of School will wait until the review has been determined, or abandoned, and until the governing board has completed any reconsideration that the panel recommended or directed it to carry out, before removing the pupil from the school register.

-If a pupil's name is to be removed from the register, the Executive Headteacher will make a return to the LA, which will include:
+If a pupil's name is to be removed from the register, the Head of School will make a return to the LA, which will include:

-- All the particulars which were entered in the register. - The address of any parent with whom the pupil normally resides. - The grounds upon which the pupil's name is to be removed from the register.
+- All the particulars which were entered in the register. - The address of any parent with whom the pupil normally resides.

+• The grounds upon which the pupil's name is to be removed from the register.